The cause of your relationship problems

 Unfortunately, you don’t even know you are doing it.
 Thankfully, it is possible to learn what these expectations are and find direct ways to ask your partner for them or other ways to meet them.
 Ultimately creating a more peaceful, satisfying relationship.

 On the other hand, if you know what your unmet needs are, and you stay in the relationship after “trying everything,” treating your partner in the ways described above, your need to punish them is greater than your need for whatever it is that they are not giving you that you could get somewhere else.

 Then you likely have some trouble with being independent of them, and that is your problem, not theirs.
 Be kind to yourself and to them, and start figuring out an exit plan.

 Every other problem you have in your relationship is an offshoot of what I have described above, bar none.
 When you have a secure attachment style, you don’t sweat the small stuff.
 You will either work through issues with your partner reasonably, or you find a way to part amicably.

-Trouble in paradise?
+Troubles in paradise?
 Call me, we’ll talk.

 Contact me now to set up your free 15-minute phone consultation.